Hello everyone!

 of example.

-After the procedure finishes, temp no longer
+After the function finishes, temp no longer

 exists.